 Best beaches in Barbados for swimming

-Best swimming beaches in Barbados on a map. | Anja On Adventure
+Best swimming beaches in Barbados on a map | Anja On Adventure

 West Coast Beaches

-Mullins Bay Beach
+Mullins Bay

+It is located just south of Speightstown and next to smaller Gibbs Bay.
 This is the place to relax in a lounge chair under umbrellas or take a dip in a generally calm sea.
+Safety ropes mark designated swimming areas since there are jetski rentals.

 Mullins Bay beach in Barbados